Optimus: A Robust Defense Framework for Mitigating Toxicity while Fine-Tuning Conversational AI: Introduction

 (2) Even if we have a performant toxicity classifier today, it is likely to degrade in performance as toxic language evolves over time.
 Therefore, we need mechanisms in \sysname{} that can work even with \textit{imperfect or biased toxicity classifiers}.
 To address this challenge, we propose two strategies: (a) We propose to use carefully crafted synthetic conversation samples to replace potential toxic samples in the fine-tuning dataset.
 We call this ``healing data''.
-Such healing data can also be used to reinforce certain desired conversational traits, \eg prosocial behavior. (b) We propose a novel model alignment mechanism based on Direct Preference Optimization (DPO)~\cite{Rafailov2023DirectPO} that nudges the chatbot to learn non-toxic responses during training.
+Such healing data can also be used to reinforce certain desired conversational traits, \eg prosocial behavior. (b) We propose a model alignment mechanism based on Direct Preference Optimization (DPO)~\cite{Rafailov2023DirectPO} that nudges the chatbot to learn non-toxic responses during training.
 This involves creating a preference dataset using our healing data samples and identified toxic samples (using our toxicity classifiers).
 This process is more efficient and has reduced overhead compared to methods like Reinforcement Learning with Human Feedback (RLHF)~\cite{ouyang2022training}, which require significant effort to curate human preference data.
-A key strength of using DPO is that even with a limited/biased set of toxic samples detected by a biased classifier, DPO can still steer the model towards the preference data distribution and generalize.
+A key strength of using DPO is that even with a limited/biased set of toxic samples detected by a biased classifier, DPO can still steer the model towards the preference data distribution and generalize. \textit{\sysname{} is the first end-to-end scheme that can effectively mitigate toxicity, even while using an imperfect or biased toxicity classifier.}

+(3) We rigorously evaluate \sysname to understand its efficacy: \begin{itemize}[noitemsep,topsep=1pt,itemsep=0pt,parsep=0pt,leftmargin=*] \item We perform a comprehensive evaluation of our toxicity classification scheme, providing insight into how well safety-aligned LLMs can perform toxicity classification.
+Our toxicity classifiers outperform state-of-the-art industry APIs from OpenAI~\cite{openai-moderation} and Perspective~\cite{perspective} by up to 28.4\%.

+\item We evaluate the effectiveness of individual components of \sysname, including the impact of our healing data and the DPO-based model alignment process. \sysname successfully mitigates toxicity even in the most challenging settings where we use a biased (\ie imperfect) toxicity classifier with up to 85\% degradation in Recall for a toxic sub-category.

+\item \sysname{} outperforms the state-of-the-art defense, StarDSS \cite{peng2025shape}.
+StarDSS's strong reliance on an off-the-shelf toxicity classifier to dynamically shape safety during fine-tuning suffers from severe limitations when the classifier fails to accurately identify toxic samples (\ie an imperfect classifier).
+This further highlights \sysname{}'s strength in providing safety even while using imperfect toxicity classifiers.